metalsmith/layouts/Readme.md

 ### default

 The default layout to use.
-Can be overridden with the `layout` key in each file's YAML frontmatter.
-If a `default` layout hasn't been specified, `metalsmith-layouts` will only process files with a `layout` option in their front-matter.
-Don't forget to specify the file extension.
+Can be overridden with the `layout` key in each file's YAML frontmatter, by passing either a layout or `false`.
+Passing `false` will skip the file entirely.

+If a `default` layout has been specified, `metalsmith-layouts` will process all files unless a pattern has been passed.
+Don't forget to specify the default template's file extension.
 So this `metalsmith.json`:

 ```json
 {